emarsden/pg-el/README.md

 against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don't include the GnuTLS support which we use to calculate HMACs.
 They may however work against a database set up to allow unauthenticated local connections.
-Emacs versions older than 28.1 will not be able to use the extended query protocol (prepared statements), because they don't have the necessary bindat functionality.
+Emacs versions older than 28.1 (from April 2022) will not be able to use the extended query protocol (prepared statements), because they don't have the necessary bindat functionality.
+It should however be easy to update the installed version of bindat.el for these older versions.

 You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library.